closeio/making.close.com/_posts/2024-01-15-communicating-with-react-native-webviews/index.md

 [dedicated section of the docs](https://github.com/react-native-webview/react-native-webview/blob/master/docs/Guide.md#communicating-between-js-and-native) for that.
-We're going to focus on two of the options: `injectJavaScript` to communicate to web from native, and the `postMessage` / `onMessage` pair, which allows communication to native from web.
+We're going to focus on two of the options: `injectJavaScript` to communicate to web from native, and the `postMessage` / `onMessage` pair, which allows communication to Native from Web.

 ### Receiving Communications in Native